Coventry City - A Brief History

 Roland's reign started well but the season petered out with five defeats in a row after a place in the play-offs had looked achievable.
 Roland left at the end of the season and was replaced by former player Gary McAllister.

-The brightest light for the Sky Blues came on October 2003 when the City Council gave the greenlight for the Arena project in the north of Coventry which would house the club's new 32,000 seater stadium.
+In October 2003 the City Council gave the greenlight for the Arena project to be the club's new 32,000 seater home, with the Arena to be half Council, half Higgs Charity-owned.

 On the pitch there was little but consolidation and therefore frustration for the fans who had been spoiled with 32 years in the top flight.
 McAllister's first season in charge ended in 19th place and halfway through the 2003/2004 campaign he left due to personal reasons.